Infraste03/KGE_RS/B2B_alternate_learning/README.md

       KG triple learning       Sequential recommendation
 ```

-This creates hard parameter sharing.
+Both tasks therefore directly operate on and update the same trainable entity
+embedding matrix.
 When Task A updates an item embedding using Knowledge Graph information, Task B sees the updated representation.

 Similarly, when Task B updates an item representation through recommendation training, Task A receives the modified embedding during its next optimization step.
+No projection layer is used between the two tasks: TransE and SASRec operate
+directly in the same shared representation space.

 The two tasks therefore interact through the shared embedding space rather than through a late score-fusion mechanism.